password: fb5S2xb7bRyFmAvQYQGEqsbhVyJqhnDy

 Copy the password the server prints during the

-.
+git push.
 (Replace the placeholder below with yours.)

 3O9RfhqyAlVBEZpVb6LYStshZoqoSx5K